-Level of work related accidents

-Electricity distribution carries inherent safety risks and the WPD directors are committed to the highest levels of safety in all areas.
+The total number of accidents to staff increased from 14 in 2020/21 to 17 in 2021/22.
+Electricity distribution carries inherent safety risks; the directors are committed to the highest levels of safety in all areas.
 All accidents are investigated and appropriate safety communications are conducted with the relevant teams.
-The total number of accidents to staff during the year have been decreased from 17 in 2020/21 to 8 in 2021/22.